Ignorance and Confidence

-In sales, maybe it is best not to know the fight you will sometimes face.
+In communicating in text with people, maybe it is best not to know the difficulties you will sometimes face.
 Maybe, Mark Twain is saying you need confidence and blind faith.
-Or, maybe, you simply need to be stupid enough to try it.
+Or, maybe, you simply need to be stupid enough to try something.

-In truth, no-one in sales can afford to be ignorant.
+In truth, no-one can afford to be ignorant.
 More than that, no-one can afford to be anything other than fully confident.

 And, that combination is mentally demanding on anyone.
-It’s very hard to keep that up day after working day.
+It’s very hard to keep that up day-after-day.

 So, imagine what a change MercurySaysPersonal can bring.

 Once you submit your incoming message to MercurySaysPersonal for analysis, you cannot be ignorant.
 In fact, MercurySaysPersonal instantly gives you more insight than the smartest human.

 Your level of confidence is no longer an issue, either.
 Why?
 Because, MercurySaysPersonal gives you all the insight you need to nurture and protect your relationships: family, friends, and work colleagues.